browserengineering/book/book/styles.md

 next: chrome
 ...

-So far, the appearance of an HTML element has been hard-coded into our browser.
+So far, the appearance of each HTML element has been hard-coded into our browser.
 But web pages should be able to override our style decisions and take on a unique character.
 This is done via _Cascading Style Sheets_, a simple styling language for web authors (and, as we'll see, browser developers) to define how a web page ought to look.

 The style attribute
 ===================